 • Excessive tearing

-A New Guide To Help Care For Your Child’s Eyes
+A Guide To Help Care For Your Child’s Eyes

-Working with Boots Opticians, National Eye Health Week is launching a guide to help care for your child’s eyes.
+Working with Boots Opticians, National Eye Health Week has put together a guide to help care for your child’s eyes.

 This digital resource includes seven ways to help keep kids’ eyes healthy, tell-tale signs your child could be struggling with their vision and common childhood eye conditions explained.